sharpened-ferret/CSC371-CW/README.md

 When using 'create' to add a new entry to an item, an untested (in unit tests) error could occur if the value provided is not a comma-seperated pair.
 I added handling for this so that the program will write an "Error: invalid entry argument(s)." to standard error and close the program with an error code.

+### No-Values and Delete or Update
+The specification didn't seem to specify behaviour for if update or delete actions are called without any categories, items, or entries given.
+In this case, an "Error: No update argument(s) provided." or "Error: No delete argument(s) provided." message will be written to standard error, and the program will terminate in an error state.

 ## Additional Functions
 ### merge()